stouffer/EvoGeoModules/manuscript/outline.md

 # Point 3 -- The spatial replication of networks is imperfect

-- Hypothesis is that most coevolved interactions are most likely to persist locally because of strong co-adaptation -- see obligate/facultative parasites results
+- Ecological processes = sorting of interactions + species

 - Caused by local ecological processes, but also influences local evolutionary dynamics

-- Illustration: jacknife score vs. observed/possible for each metaweb interaction
+- Illustration: jacknife score vs. observed/possible : there is no relationship between how important an interaction is (coevo) and how frequent it will be. suggests that ecological >> evolutionary drivers of local network structure

+![figure3]

 - Key references : Buckley et al 2014, Canard papers on rodents data, Parasitology paper